asharma0718/GazePause/README.md

 # GazePause

-Pauses and resumes any video by pressing spacebar when you look away or back at the screen, using webcam gaze detection
+Pauses and resumes any video by pressing spacebar (or clicking) when you look away or back at the screen, using webcam gaze detection.

 Works with any video player, any website (YouTube, Netflix, etc.), or any app — because it sends a real keypress or click to whatever window is in focus.